 There are endless brunch options in Portland, but when you’re looking for Southern classics and a cocktail, head to Screen Door on East Burnside.
 The entire menu is great, from the shrimp and grits to the praline bacon, but they’re best known for their huge orders of fried chicken and sweet potato waffles.
 There’s always a wait, but just get a Bloody Mary in the meantime, or grab a coffee at Heart Roasters down the street, depending on what kind of morning you’re after.

 Nong’s Khao Man Gai started off as a simple food truck that served Thai-style chicken and rice, which very quickly became a local lunch favorite.
-The original cart is still around downtown, but the Southeast brick-and-mortar location serves fun cocktails and additional dishes, like pork and rice and tofu in peanut sauce, along with the classic.
+The original cart is still around downtown, but the Southeast brick-and-mortar location serves fun cocktails and additional dishes, like pork and rice and tofu in peanut sauce.
 If this is your first time though, just order the khao man gai, and make sure to add crispy fried chicken skins if they aren’t sold out yet.

-If you’re in need of a mid-afternoon snack, head to Olympia Provisions in Southeast for homemade charcuterie and a cheese board.
-This spot was the first of their many locations around Portland, with another restaurant and a few sausage shops scattered across the city.
-As soon as you walk in and see the pork cuts and sausages hanging from the ceiling, you know you’re about to eat very well.
+If you’re in need of a mid-afternoon snack, head to Olympia Provisions in Southeast for some homemade charcuterie and a cheese board.
+This spot was the first of their many locations around Portland, and as soon as you walk in and see the pork cuts and sausages hanging from the ceiling, you’ll know you’re about to eat very well.
 They have a wide range of boards available throughout the day, along with great sandwiches like their beef tongue pastrami reuben and The Randy, with blue cheese, apples, and ham, for when you want to turn your afternoon snack into a proper meal.

-Lardo is a downtown sandwich spot that serves excellent sandwiches and has a constantly rotating selection of regional and local beers.
-Their pork meatball banh mi is the most popular choice on the menu, but we’re also big fans of the griddled mortadella and the Pho’rench Dip, along with their Dirty Fries.
-If you have any room left and need something sweet afterward, grab a donut at Blue Star next door.
+Lardo is a downtown spot that serves excellent sandwiches and has a constantly rotating selection of regional and local beers.
+Their pork meatball banh mi is the most popular thing on the menu, but we’re also big fans of the griddled mortadella and the Pho’rench Dip, along with their Dirty Fries.
+If you have any room left and need something sweet afterward, grab a donut at Blue Star down the street.